ManifoldRG/GTA1/README.md

 For example, GTA1-7B achieves 50.1%, 92.4%, and 67.7% accuracies on Screenspot-Pro, Screenspot-V2, and OSWorld-G benchmarks, respectively.
 Furthermore, when paired with a planner applying our test-time scaling strategy, it exhibits state-of-the-art agentic performance (e.g, 45.2% task success rate on OSWorld benchmark).

 ## 📰 News
+- [Oct 3, 2025]  Rlease new [GTA1](https://huggingface.co/collections/Salesforce/gta1-68d4ddc72ca7fdab388804e7) version.
+Check out the model and experience a new level of SOTA performance!
 - [July 9, 2025] Release the [paper](https://arxiv.org/pdf/2507.05791) and [code](https://github.com/xlang-ai/OSWorld/blob/main/mm_agents/gta1_agent.py).

 - [July 8, 2025] GTA1 achieves the highest success rate on the [OSWorld benchmark](https://os-world.github.io/).